YuseiIto/Desktop-Capture-Lite/README.md

 >3.
 Save the image.
 >4.
 The image is saved in your chose directory.

-But,This way isn't easy.
-If you use desktop capture lite ,you can do it in easy experience.
+But,This way is a little flustlating.
+WITH desktop capture lite ,you can do it in easy way.

 ## Usage